New Zealand state highway network: State Highway 1

 State Highway 1 can be considered as a single highway running the length of both main islands, broken in the middle by the ferry connection at Cook Strait.
 It connects five of the seven largest urban areas and includes the country's busiest stretch of road.

 Touring routes

 Many sections of state highway provided are marketed as tourist highways, sometimes jointly with local roading providers.
 Transit maintains traffic signs on and near state highways to help promote these routes.
-These include:
+As of 2025, there are eight touring routes using State Highways: